rajnagvekar26/azure-blob-trigger-function/README.md

 ```

 ## 🚀 How It Works
-- Upload any file to your blob container named `uploads`.
+- Upload any file to your blob container named `slogs`.
 - The Azure Function will automatically trigger and log file details (name and size).

 ## 🐙 GitHub Deployment